 - written by hand or using a computer

 Here are the judging critera (PDF).
 The student section of our website also lists these criteria.

 A selection committee of Éducaloi employees will read all the essays and choose the best ones to move on to the final selection.

-A jury of five professionals from the fields of education and law will choose the winning texts from among the pre-selected essays.
+A jury composed of lawyers from Éducaloi and a member of Éducaloi's board of directors will choose the winning texts from among the pre-selected essays.

 The prizes cannot be changed or transferred and must be accepted as is.

 By participating in the contest, students agree to have their names and essays made public and reproduced by Éducaloi.

 Éducaloi is not in any way responsible if it cannot go ahead with the contest.

 Éducaloi reserves the right to cancel the contest due to a lack of participants.